 Neglected tropical diseases occur almost exclusively in impoverished populations in low- and middle-income countries.
-Barely known in industrialized nations, they attract little public attention and research funding.
+Hardly known in industrialized nations, they attract little public attention or research funding.
 One example is schistosomiasis.
-Our aim is to help take urgent action to prevent and control this neglected disease as well as more familiar infections such as malaria.
+Our aim is to eliminate this neglected disease as well as other, more familiar infectious diseases such as malaria.

 Strategy for preventing and treating infectious diseases